Guided Florida Fossil Trips

 We DO NOT COLLECT NATIVE AMERICAN ARTIFACTS.
 Our Peace River sites are on state property, which means artifact collecting is illegal.
 If you find an artifact (Native American projectile point, flakes, pottery, etc.), you will be instructed to throw it back in the river.

 As guides, we show you where to look, how to look, and how to preserve your finds for another million years.
 To prepare, you might consider purchasing one of the books we have authored: "MEGALODON: Hunting the Hunter", "FOSSILING IN FLORIDA", or "Giants in the Storm".
-A signed copy can be purchased from us on our trips or web site.
+A signed copy can be purchased from us on our trips.

 WHAT TO WEAR: We suggest you wear old tennis shoes that can get wet, shorts, extra dry clothes for later, a hat, lots of sunscreen, lunch and drinks in a small cooler.
 Also, we recommend everyone wear socks that can get wet with the shoes.
 They're much more comfortable if you get sand in your shoes.
 We don't recommend sandals.
 Collecting equipment is provided by us.